darkrenaissance/darkfi/doc/src/architecture/tooling.md

 use the command line tool as an interactive debugging application and point of reference.

-NOTE: should the API use byte arrays or hex strings?

 The API should be well documented with all arguments explained.
 Likewise for the commands help text.